EtheaDev/SKIAShellExtensions/README.md

 ﻿# SKIA Shell Extensions and Lottie Editor [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

-**Latest Version 1.4.0 - 12 Mar 2023**
+**Latest Version 1.5.0 - 25 Oct 2023**

-**A collection of extensions tools for image and animations files, integrated into Microsoft Windows Explorer (Vista, 7, 8, 10 and 11):**
+**A collection of extensions tools for image and animations files, integrated into Microsoft Windows Explorer (7, 8, 10 and 11):**

 - A [Preview handler][1]  which allows you to see static images and animations files in the "Preview Panel".